 - Use (pro bono?) lawyers.

 - Get sued, but have (really, really) wealthy backers.

-- Get sued, but crowdfund a defence fund.
+- Get sued, but use a crowdfunding campaign to build a defence fund.

 - Get sued, but have pro bono lawyers on hand.